Musical hallucinations

 Musical hallucinations (also known as auditory hallucinations, auditory Charles Bonnet Syndrome, and Oliver Sacks' syndrome) describes a neurological disorder in which the patient will hallucinate songs, tunes, instruments and melodies.
-The source of these hallucinations are derived from underlying psychotic illness or hearing impairment.
-These hallucinations are often rare and are followed by mental decline.
-Majority of patients who have symptoms of musical hallucinations are older and have onset conditions predisposing them to the disease.
+These hallucinations are not correlated with psychotic illness.
+A majority of patients who have symptoms of musical hallucinations are older and have onset conditions predisposing them to the disease.
 While there is no set form of treatment, research has discovered medications and alternative therapies to be successful in alleviating the hallucinations.

 Description

 In 73 individual cases reviewed by Evers and Ellger, 57 patients heard tunes that were familiar, while 5 heard unfamiliar tunes.
-These tunes ranged from religious pieces to childhood favorites, and also included popular songs from the radio.
+Keshavan found that a consistent feature of musical hallucinations was that they represented a personal memory trace.
+Memory traces refer to anything that may seem familiar to the patient.
+Tunes ranged from religious pieces to childhood favorites and popular songs from the radio.
 Vocal and instrumental forms of classical music were also identified in most patients.
-Keshavan found that the consistent feature of musical hallucinations was that it represented a personal memory trace.
-Memory traces refer to anything that may seem familiar to the patient, which indicate why certain childhood or familiar songs were heard.

-For the case of an 84 year old widow who complained of hearing sounds, she described her symptoms as pleasant, but also sought for treatment because she felt distracted.
-The music that played over her head was similar to the hymns and songs sung at her own wedding.
-Moreover, had been widowed for a while and had no signs of psychiatric disorders.
-However, she did have hypertension, hyperthyroidism, and osteoporosis.
-From these diagnosis it was theorized that the distress from the illnesses manifested the hallucinations.
-Through further analysis, researchers found that due the unexpected origin of the hallucinations, there is no clear diagnosis or treatments to carry out.
+An 84 year old in one case described her symptoms as pleasant, but also sought treatment because she felt distracted.
+The music she heard was similar to the hymns and songs sung at her wedding.
+She had been widowed for a while and had no signs of psychiatric disorders.
+However, she did have hypertension, hyperthyroidism, and osteoporosis, and it was theorized that the distress from these illnesses manifested the hallucinations.
+Researchers found that due to the unexpected origin of the hallucinations, there was no clear diagnosis or recommendation for treatment.

 Another case, which studies a 74-year-old woman, described her symptoms as music that would play in short verses of patriotic and children's songs.
 These symptoms would occur when the patient was alone and much more frequently when driving.
 Researchers suspected her hearing loss as a factor for developing the hallucinations.
-Moreover, through further analysis the patient had a medical history of hypertension, hyperlipidemia, and atrial fibrillations.
+Moreover, through further analysis the patient was found to have a medical history of hypertension, hyperlipidemia, and atrial fibrillations.

-Oftentimes, cases are commonly found in the elderly, but a 29-year-old female reported hearing music for one week.
+Cases are commonly found in the elderly, but in one case a 29-year-old woman reported hearing music for one week.
 Prior to her hallucinations, the patient had undergone surgery for intraventricular and intracranial hemorrhages.
 Following her recovery, she mentioned the onset of hallucinations followed by headaches.
-Through scans, doctors found no neurological impairments, but prescribed her with medication.
-For her, the symptoms only lasted a year due to the treatment of quetiapine, which she responded well to.
+Doctors found no neurological impairments through scans.
+They prescribed her with quetiapine, which she responded well to.
+Her symptoms therefore only lasted a year.